 Label Description Device name The alias of the device used to distinguish it among different devices Model name The device's complete model name Device Description The model type of the device MAC address The MAC address of the device Application Version The current application version of the device Kernel Version The current kernel version of the device Image Build Info.
-Information about the firmware image such as date of creation Memory The current RAM's availability and the size of cached and shared memory Board Temperature The current temperature of the board inside the chassis in degree Celsius( a.k.a.
-Centigrade)
+Information about the firmware image such as date of creation Memory The current RAM's availability and the size of cached and shared memory Deard Terrer exeture The current temperature of the board inside the chassis in degree Board Temperature Celsius(a.k.a.
+Centigrade) FPGA Version The current FPGA version of the device (only RHG76XX)